John McBain (character): Storylines

 Todd is arrested after trying to escape from Ferncliff, and reveals he was trying to save Danny from "John."
 John realizes it was Caleb, and he's going after Sam and Danny.
 Anna comes later and says Sam & Danny are missing.
 John, Rafe, and Lucy later escape with the help of Sam's sister, Molly Lansing (Haley Pullos).
 John heads to Port Charles University with Lucy and Rafe, looking for clues.
 There, he finds out a musician named Stephen Clay went insane after the death of his wife, Livvie, and believed he was a real vampire.
 They track Sam, Danny, and Clay down to Wyndemere.
 There, John manages to kill Clay in self-defense, rescuing Sam, Lucy, Rafe and Danny.
 He, along with Rafe and Lucy, were released.
 Soon after, Anna told John the FBI was recalling him for a long-term assignment, and John left Port Charles.

-John has been mentioned several times in the One Life to Live web series, as Natalie struggles to move on from their relationship.
-Without knowledge of the restraining order, she believes John has left his family for Sam.
-More recently, however, the truth has come out that Clint, not Natalie, manufactured the letter John received, and he is the one who filed the restraining order against John.
-Natalie still believes John had an affair with Sam, and she is both disturbed and shocked when the FBI notifies her John is on an undercover assignment, and he wants sole custody of Liam.
-This causes Natalie to confront her father about his deceptions.
-Where this will end up leaving John and Natalie if and when John returns is unknown at present.
-As of now, One Life to Live is shelved indefinitely.
+Reception

+In 2011, Regan Cellura from Daytime Confidential wrote that, despite usually detesting the character, she felt bad for John due to Natalie revealing that he was not the father of her baby, adding "Was it the writing?
+The acting?
+Typically, I find both [Melissa] Archer and Easton a tad bit dull.
+Yesterday, boy oh boy was Easton on something.
+Dare I say it, was he exhibiting a little bit of fire?"
+Cellura also questioned how one could "not feel bad for John" in that "equation".